ecologydata/spp_estab_microhab/README.md

-last updated: 6 March 2024
+last updated: 8 May 2024

 # Microhabitat Analyses

-Description of workflow for "Variable species establishment in response to microhabitat indicates different likelihoods of climate-driven range shifts".
-Chardon et al. 2024.
+Description of workflow for Chardon et al. 2024.
+Variable species establishment in response to microhabitat indicates different likelihoods of climate-driven range shifts.
 Ecography.

 ## Compiled data